 “____ I do have a Prohibited Resource on-site and I will not use the resource to reduce load during any Demand Response Event.

-“____ I do have a Prohibited Resource on-site and I must run the resource(s) during Demand Response events for safety reasons, health reasons, or operational reasons.
+“____ I do have a Prohibited Resource on-site and I may have to run the resource(s) during Demand Response events for safety reasons, health reasons, or operational reasons.
 My Prohibited Resource(s) has (have) a total nameplate capacity of ______ kW.
 I understand that this value will be used as the Default Adjustment Value (DAV) to adjust the Demand Response incentives / charge for my account.”

 The Utilities unanimously agreed to the issues raised by the Joint DR Parties in their replies to protests to AL 4991-E-A et al.